jaeyk/comp_thinking_social_science/docs/index.md

 This course will help social science graduate students to think computationally and develop proficiency with computational tools and techniques, necessary to conduct research in computational social science.
 Mastering these tools and techniques not only enables students to collect, wrangle, analyze, and interpret data with less pain and more fun, but it also let students to work on research projects that would previously seem impossible.

+## Textbook

+[The online book version](https://jaeyk.github.io/PS239T/) of the course materials is currently work-in-progress.

 ## Objectives

 The course is currently divided into two main subjects (fundamentals and applications) and six main sessions.